Using the Johari Window model in 4 steps to improve relationships & communication

 Have you ever been asked in a job interview, “What are your greatest strengths and weaknesses?”
 It’s a difficult question to answer, not only because you don’t want to give the wrong impression, but also because it’s hard to know what the honest answer is.

 Understanding oneself is hard.
 Unless you have very honest friends and family members, it can be hard to know what others think about you.
-Reflection and introspection can help, but you still are relying on your own personal views.
+Reflection and introspection can help, but you are still relying on your own personal views.

 So if you want to gain a greater understanding of who you are and how others see you in a professional capacity, consider the Johari Window Model.